KenKundert/inform/doc/index.rst

 .. code-block:: python

-    >>> from inform import display, warn, error
+    >>> from inform import display, error, os_error
     >>> display('This is a plain message.')
     This is a plain message.

-    >>> error('this is an error message.')
-    error: this is an error message.
+    >>> try:
+    ...     with open('config') as f:
+    ...         config = f.read()
+    ... except OSError as e:
+    ...     error(os_error(e))
+    error: config: no such file or directory.

-These functions behave in a way that is very similar to the *print* function that is built-in to Python3, but they also provide some additional features as well.
+The *display* and *error* functions are referred to as informants.
+They behave in a way that is very similar to the *print* function that is built-in to Python3, but they also provide some additional features as well.
 For example, they can be configured to log their messages and they can be disabled en masse.

 Finally, *Inform* provides a generic exception and a collection of small utilities that are useful when creating messages.